drmaize/ThermoAlign/README.md

 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign.
 First, you must install <a href="https://docs.docker.com/engine/installation/">Docker</a> on your machine.
 Once Docker is installed, follow commands 1-8 below to run ThermoAlign.

     # Command 1:
-    docker run -t -i drmaize/thermoalign:TA_1.0.0_s bash
+    docker run -t -i --name thermoalign_test drmaize/thermoalign:TA_1.0.0_s bash

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot.png)

 This will pull TA_1.0.0_s from docker hub, generate a new ThermoAlign container in your local machine and open the container where commands can be executed.
-If the image is already present in your local system and you run the same command, Docker will create a new container.
+Here we used the --name command to name the container "thermoalign_test", which is helpful for tracking your containers.
+If the image is already present in your local system and you run the same command, Docker will create a new container (but it won't let you do this if the name is identical).
 Re-entering an existing container is described in the section below called <a href="#dockerized">Going Further: ThermoAlign is Dockerized</a>.

     # Command 2: move to TA_codes directory
     cd TA_codes/